 Percentage of breast cancer patients with a family history of breast cancer.

 Percentage of breast cancer cases with a genetic mutation.

 The American Society of Clinical Oncology recommends that genetic testing be offered when three criteria are met: (1) the individual has a personal or family history suggestive of a cancer genetic susceptibility condition, (2) the test can be adequately interpreted, and (3) the results will aid in the diagnosis or influence the medical or surgical management of the patient or family members.5 These recommendations begin with the identification of these high-risk patients.
 A comprehensive review of family history is key to identifying patients at increased risk for hereditary cancer.
-In obtaining a 3-generation family history, it is important not only to elicit the family history of breast cancer, but to also ask ...
+In obtaining a 3-generation family history, it is important not only to elicit the family history of breast cancer, but to also ask about other cancers, including ...